 Last September when I travelled to Yazd and Naeen, I met a very "simpatico" young baker.
-He's name was Ali, he generously gave me his turmeric dry bread recipe and he showed me how he uses his Tanoor, or how to make it in conventional ovens.
-I'm still working on that recipe but I thought it will be a great idea to use these ingredients to make a simple burger bun too.
+He's name was Ali, he generously gave me his turmeric dry bread recipe and he showed me how he baked the turmeric dry flat bread in his Tanoor, and also he gave me some tips on how to make it in the conventional ovens.
+I'm still working on the turmeric dry flatb bread recipe but meanwhile I was making a burger at home, I thought it will be a great idea to use the same ingredients to make a simple burger bun too.

-In central Iran where I grew up, fire, light, food and bread cooked on fire and sun dried foods/ingredients are a big part of the culinary culture.
-The concept of sun and fire are both still as important as they were thousands of years ago.
-In Yazd you can find one of the 9 Zoroastrian Atashkadeh in the wrold; Yazd Atash Behrem, its fire is stated to have been burning since about 470 AD.
-Apart of that, there are ingredients that are a reminder of that sacred fire.
+In central Iran where my grandparents come from, fire, light, food cooked on fire and sun dried ingredients are a big part of the culinary culture.
+The concept of sun and fire still are as important as they were thousands of years ago.
+In Yazd you can find one of the 9 Zoroastrian Atashkadeh in the wrold; Yazd Atash Behrem, which its fire is stated to have been burning since about 470 AD.
+Apart of that, there are ingredients that are a reminder of the sacred fire.
 The most important one is Saffron which it's been a sacred food in Iran since thousands of years.
 Turmeric instead came to Iran later from India and East Asia and became very popular among people who did not have access to Saffron or couldn't afford to have it.
-Now days both are considered the two most important ingredients of the Persian cuisine.
+Nowadays both are considered the two most important ingredients of the Persian cuisine.

 The use of turmeric is very common in the central regions of Iran.
-Especially for bread, different types of seeds, fenugreek and dry flowers are also added to garnish and to add flavor.
-Many of those breads are cooked in Tanoor ovens until completely dry, as you can see in the picture - Ali's Tanoor is kind of a modern and traditional one.
+Especially for bread, different types of seeds such as Nigella and dry flowers are also added to garnish and to add flavor.
+Many of those breads are cooked in Tanoor ovens until completely dry, as you can see in the picture - Ali's Tanoor is a modern one built in a traditional way.
 Dry breads are easier to keep and are perfect to accompany Persian minestrone such as Ash-e Reshteh or cold Persian soups, such as Abdugh Khiar.
 To eat the dry bread with cheese, herbs and other non-liquid meals it is quickly soaked in water right before eating.
 Soaked in milk with some date or raisins is a perfect and healthy breakfast for many in Central Iran.

-Soon I will share the turmeric dry bread recipe too, but for now, hope you enjoy these super healthy soft and lovely Turmeric buns with a nigella seeds.
+Soon I will share the turmeric dry flat bread recipe too, but for now, hope you enjoy these super easy to make, soft and lovely Turmeric buns with nigella seeds.